dwarvesf/playground/Engineering/A and CNAME records in DNS.md

 ### A record

 `A` record is an abbreviation for "Address".
-The address you type when you go to a website, send an email or connect to Twitter or Facebook.
+The address you type when you go to a website, send an email or connect to Twitter, Facebook or Instagram.
-You can do a lot with `A` records, including using multiple `A` records for the same domain in order to provide redundancy and fallbacks.
-Additionally, multiple names could point to the same address, in which case each would have its own `A` record pointing to that same IP address.
+There are many things you can do with `A` records, including using multiple `A` records for the same domain to offer redundancy and fallbacks.
+Furthermore, many names may point to the same IP address, in which case each will have its own `A` record pointing to the same IP address.

 ![A record config picture](_assets/A_record_config_picture.jpg)